 Human resources are usually responsible for selecting the company’s long-term disability policy.
 While a few companies are concerned with the quality of coverage they offer their employees, other companies are only concerned with cost.
 You get what you pay for, and often an inexpensive LTD policy does not provide coverage that benefits employees.

-There is no federal oversight on group LTD policies.
+There is no federal oversight of group LTD policies.
 Unfortunately, this means you could get saddled with an insurance policy that only gives the illusion of coverage.
-If you are starting a new job and are presented with a LTD policy, read the policy and watch for ambiguous language and terms that are difficult to understand or define.
+If you are starting a new job and are presented with an LTD policy, read the policy and watch for ambiguous language and terms that are difficult to understand or define.
 Don’t be afraid to ask questions!
-Your company's benefit administrator should be able to answer your questions.
+Your company's benefits administrator should be able to answer your questions.